Somali Democratic Republic: Ogaden War

-Because of the Sino-Soviet rivalry, China supported Somalia diplomatically and with token military aid.
-Romania under Nicolae Ceauşescu had a habit of breaking with Soviet policies and maintained good diplomatic relations with Siad Barre.
-By 17 August, elements of the Somali army had reached the outskirts of the strategic city of Dire Dawa.
-Not only was the country's second largest military airbase located here, as well as Ethiopia's crossroads into the Ogaden, but Ethiopia's rail lifeline to the Red Sea ran through this city, and if the Somalis held Dire Dawa, Ethiopia would be unable to export its crops or bring in equipment needed to continue the fight.
-Gebre Tareke estimates the Somalis advanced with two motorized brigades, one tank battalion and one BM battery upon the city; against them were the Ethiopian Second Militia Division, the 201 Nebelbal battalion, 781 battalion of the 78th Brigade, the 4th Mechanized Company, and a tank platoon possessing two tanks.
-Following the siege of Harar, a massive and unprecedented Soviet intervention occurred, involving 20,000 Cuban troops and several thousand Soviet advisers supporting Ethiopia's communist Derg regime.
+By 17 August, elements of the Somali army had reached the outskirts of the strategic city of Dire Dawa in an effort to sabotage Ethiopia's war efforts by striking at its crop exports and critical equipment imports.
+The SNA advanced with two motorized brigades, one tank battalion and one BM battery towards the city against Ethiopian forces consisting of the Ethiopian Second Militia Division, the 201 Nebelbal battalion, 781 battalion of the 78th Brigade, the 4th Mechanized Company, and a tank platoon possessing two tanks.
+Following the siege of Harar the Soviets launched a large intervention force, made up of 20,000 Cuban troops and several thousand Soviet advisers supporting Ethiopia's communist Derg regime.
 On 15 March 1978, a ceasefire was negotiated, bringing an end to the war.
-This shift in Soviet support prompted the Barre government to seek new allies, eventually turning to the United States, which had been courting Somalia for some time as a counter to Soviet influence.
+This shift in Soviet support prompted the Barre government to seek new allies, eventually turning to the United States, which had been courting Somalia to counter Soviet influence.
 Ultimately, Somalia's initial alliance with the Soviet Union and subsequent partnership with the United States enabled it to build the largest army in Africa.